guitarbeerchocolate/logotext/README.md

 # logotext

+This module offers 2 options:
+* A logo with text to the right.
+* A logo with text underneatth

-Make logo based header elements more SEO friendly.
+The module was created to make logo based header elements more SEO friendly.
+The logo is itself a background and the text resides in a H1 tag.

+The SCSS uses the BEM approach.